TkRsln/MLwithR_1/README.md

 >  <font color='red'>"Linear Regression"</font> and <font color='red'>"Random Forest"</font>

 in out dataset:
-we kept the train year range between 1960 and 2005 and for test data-set, our range is: 2005 to 2020
+<br>we kept the train year range between 1960 and 2005
+<br>and for test data-set, our range is: 2005 to 2020

 ### Correlation Matrix